tangledhelix/DP_ohiovets/README.md

 p.
 64: Corrected year in chapter description from 1862 to 1863.
 Chancellorsville was 1863, and the end of the prior chapter also indicates we are in mid-1863 at this point in the journal.

 p.
-241: corrected Lysander T. King's company designation from "T" to "F" per company F listing on p.
+241: Corrected Lysander T. King's company from "T" to "F" per company F listing on p.
 206.